Pre-configured and Cached Responses Guide

 The best strategy is to use both:

-- Canned responses for predictable, common queries (greetings, simple FAQs)
+- Pre-configured responses for predictable, common queries (greetings, simple FAQs)

 - Response caching for AI-generated responses to similar questions